I. Introduction and Purpose

 3. New information has become available since the initial conference or hearing which would have significantly altered its results.

-In most cases, the Dean of Students (or Dean of Student Development, when applicable) will only review written appeal requests, the case file, and written findings from a Disciplinary Conference or Hearing Board.
-All sanctions assessed from a disciplinary conference or hearing board will remain in effect during the appeal period and process, until such time as they are reversed or modified.
+In most cases, the Chief Student Affairs Officer/Dean of Students will only review written appeal requests, the case file, and written findings from a Conduct Conference or Hearing Board.
+A new conduct hearing will not be held.
+All sanctions assessed from a conduct conference or hearing board will remain in effect during the appeal period and process, until such time as they are reversed or modified.

-Following review of the appeal request, the Dean of Students (or Dean of Student Development, when applicable) may elect to void the decision, uphold the decision, alter the sanctions, or return the case to the Board or Officer for further consideration.
-The decision of the Dean of Students (or Dean of Student Development, when applicable) in all appeal reviews will be final.
+Following review of the appeal request, the Chief Student Affairs Officer/Dean of Students or University Conduct Review Board may elect to void the decision, uphold the decision, alter the sanctions, or return the case to the Board or Officer for further consideration.
+The decision of the Chief Student Affairs Officer/Dean of Students and/or University Conduct Review Board in all appeal reviews will be final.

 XIV.
 Maintenance of Records

-When a student is accused of violating the Code of Conduct, a disciplinary file is created.
+When a student is accused of violating the Code of Conduct, a conduct file is created.
 This file contains all the information pertinent to the situation in which a student has been involved.
-Each subsequent time a student is accused of violating the Code of Conduct, his/her prior record may be used by the Disciplinary Conference Officer(s) or Hearing Board in determining sanctions.
-Such records shall be maintained by the Student Life Office, until the graduation of the student from the University, or as deemed necessary by the Dean of Students or his/her designee.
+Each subsequent time a student is accused of violating the Code of Conduct, his/her prior record may be used by the Conduct Conference Officer(s) or Hearing Board in determining sanctions.
+Such records shall be maintained by the Student Life Office, until the graduation of the student from the University, or as deemed necessary by the Chief Student Affairs Officer/Dean of Students.

 XV.
 Special Administrative Evaluation

-The University reserves the right to deny admission, continued enrollment, or re-employment to any applicant or student whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University’s functions.
+The University reserves the right to deny admission, continued enrollment, or re-employment to any applicant or student as a result of the University receiving information, or the applicant's or student's failure to disclose information, on the admission or employment application, regarding a student or employee whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University's functions.

 A student may be subject to special requirements or sanctions, including suspension or dismissal from the University, for actions not otherwise covered in the Code of Conduct if it is determined from the student's behavior that he or she: